lzgabel/zdb/README.md

 ```sh
 zdb log print --path=<pathToPartition> > output.log
 ```

 The `output.log` file will contain all records as JSON.

 ##### Limit

 You can limit the printed log via the options `--to` and `--from`.

-I you want to skip the first records or X positions you can use `zdb log print --path=<pathToPartition> --from X` whereas X must be a long.
+If you want to skip the first records or X positions you can use `zdb log print --path=<pathToPartition> --from X` whereas X must be a long.

 For defining a limit of the print (like until which position the log should be printed) you can use `--to` like this `zdb log print --path=<pathToPartition> --to X` whereas X must be a long.

 ##### Filter

 An interesting use case is to print only certain records, for example for only specific process instances.

 You can filter the printed log via: `--instanceKey`